-Much of the functionality of the unnamed stream and riparian features has been altered due to anthropogenic activities such as dolerite mining and agricultural activities.
-Currently, the water does not have a real value for the local community however the water in dam is used by the farmer as a watering point for domestic animals.
+Much of the functionality of the Orange River and its riparian features has been altered due to anthropogenic activities such as impounding the river with dams and weirs, river bank disturbance by clearing the riparian vegetation and some agricultural activities close to the river such as ploughing the floodplains.
+Currently, the water does not have a real value for the local community however the water in the river is used for irrigation and as a watering points for domestic animals.